maxkrieg/turing-survey/README.md

 There are a few features that need to be added, such as the ability to add questions to an existing survey (currently the user can only edit existing questions).

-The static javascript is currently being refactored using a TDD approach, so the test suite is growing.
-A test suite is soon to be implemented for the back end node.js as well.
+A test suite is soon to be implemented for the back end node.js.

 ##User Stories & Wireframes
 Both of these are available at our group Trello Board: https://trello.com/b/ycwVZYKo/team-turing